alexalpz/learning-node/README.md

 * I was lectured on core modules such as **path, util and V8**.
 * Created functions using readline module and made a small demo in the console that asked questions after a user input (answer) has been entered.
 * Have worked on importing and exporting modules.
 How I can call functions and shortcuts.
+* Created events using the events module.
+Used a custom event emitter.

 ```